-HM: Budget deficit may be looming with weak oil prices - The Scoop
+HM: Budget deficit may be looming with weak oil prices, coronavirus outbreak - The Scoop

-BANDAR SERI BEGAWAN – His Majesty Sultan Haji Hassanal Bolkiah Monday said Brunei may record a budget deficit in the 2019/2020 fiscal year as the COVID-19 epidemic has caused slowing global demand for oil and gas.
+BANDAR SERI BEGAWAN – His Majesty Sultan Haji Hassanal Bolkiah on Monday said Brunei may record a budget deficit in the 2019/2020 fiscal year as the COVID-19 epidemic has slowed global demand for oil and gas.

 Delivering his titah during the opening of the 16th Legislative Council (LegCo) session, the monarch said the country’s economic situation is unpredictable despite registering a budget surplus in the 2018/2019 financial year.